 Under these repayment plans, your projected loan forgiveness would arrive after 20 or 25 years of making payments.

 If you owe $35,000, for example, switching from a standard repayment plan to an IBR plan would cost more over a longer period.
 You’d pay more in interest over time in exchange for smaller monthly payments.

 Use the calculator below to see how IBR will affect your monthly payments and how much you can have forgiven.

 INCOME BASED REPAYMENT (IBR) CALCULATOR

-Thankfully, there won’t be a tax hit for your projected loan forgiveness through PSLF or student loan forgiveness for teachers.
-But Uncle Sam will come calling after you take advantage of other forgiveness programs.
+Thankfully, there won’t be a tax hit for your projected loan forgiveness through PSLF or student loan forgiveness for teachers — but Uncle Sam might come calling if you take advantage of other forgiveness programs.

 There aren’t online tools for estimating how much you’ll pay in taxes for loan forgiveness, but you can do some simple math to understand how your loan forgiveness will be taxed.
 If you earn $30,000 in a year and have a $30,000 student loan debt canceled in the same year, the IRS will tax you as if you earned $60,000.

 Once you have your new income, as unfair as it might seem, you can plug it into any number of free online income tax calculators.
-SmartAsset’s will pump out your tax burden based on your income, location, and filing status.
-You can also use these calculators from H&R Block and TurboTax.
+There are lots of free income tax calculators out there, including those available on the websites of the IRS and various tax preparers.

 The tax on your forgiven loan balance isn’t ideal.
 But it only dampens your situation if you don’t plan for it, so be prepared.